sigopt/sigopt-server/README.md

 If there is indeed nothing running, try reducing the number of CPUs allocated to Docker.
 This will require a restart of Docker.

-##### Memory

-The Mac system activity monitor will report that Docker is using twice the memory that it is actually using.
-Docker also claims a large amount of memory up front because of how virtualisation works in MacOS Hypervisor.framework.
-See the description of this [issue](https://github.com/docker/for-mac/issues/3232).

 </details>

 ## Install Pip